jambonz/helm-charts/README.md

         name: ca-issuer # name of your issuer as defined at step 1
         kind: Issuer #or ClusterIssuer
 ```
-As soon as you apply this CRD, you will have new CertificateRequest created.
-And secret (drachtio-certs) created in jambonz  namespace
+As soon as you apply this CRD, you will have a new CertificateRequest created and a secret (drachtio-certs) created in jambonz  namespace.

 ### Use your certs

-To use created certificates on drachtio server, you just have to mount *drachtio-certs* secret as volume on your Pod.
+To use the created certificates on drachtio server, you just have to mount *drachtio-certs* secret as volume on your Pod.
 In created secret (drachtio-certs) you will have two keys:
 ```
     - tls.key: base64 encoded private key
     - tls.crt: base64 encoded full certs chain.
 ```

 You also need to choose a port to listen on for sip over wss.
 In the example below, we are using port 8443.

-Finally, you need to be running drachtio server version 0.8.17-rc1 or later.
+> Note: you must be running drachtio server version 0.8.17-rc1 or later for support of the WSS_SIP env variable.

 Your updated sbc-sip-daemonset yaml should look something like this: